Introduction |

 Laboratory testing

-Must include two tests for viral detection by PCR (1. urine and 2. throat or nasopharyngeal swab) Diagnostic serology (both IgG and IgM) can be done, if collection is available.
+Must include two tests for viral detection by PCR: 1) urine and 2) throat or nasopharyngeal swab.
+Diagnostic serology (Measles IgM and IgG) can be considered but is not required.
+Collection of samples for PCR testing is the most important component for diagnosing measles.

 Virus detection by PCR